 Sometimes an artist just needs 12 more songs to summarize their career.
 Case in point...

 Sometimes your favorite band sneaks up on you.
-I'd been a Jimmy Eat World fan since the late 1990s, and never missed one of their albums.
+I'd been a Jimmy Eat World fan since the late 1990s, and have never missed one of their albums.
 But they didn't become my favorite band until a 2013 concert at First Avenue, where I found myself singing along with every single song by heart.
-It was then that I realized that for every single phase of my adult life, Jimmy Eat World has been there to soundtrack it.
-As I hope this list attests, they continue to make vital and compelling music.
+It was then that I realized that for every phase of my adult life, Jimmy Eat World has been there to soundtrack it.

 1. "Big Casino" (from Chase This Light, 2007)